anr-bmbf-pivot/Artifacts-CoNEXT23-DoC/06-07-evaluation/apps/requester/README.md

   `WITH_COAP_CACHE=1` a CoAP cache is provided for the client and includes the [`coap_cache.config`](./coap_cache.config) into the configuration of the application.
 - `WITH_DNS_CACHE` (default: 0): With `WITH_DNS_CACHE=1` a DNS cache is provided for the client.
+- `GCOAP_APP` (default: 0): Adds the application code in [gcoap-app.c](./gcoap-app.c) which based on
+  the [RIOT gcoap example].
+This can be used to gauge the overhead of the DNS code when having a CoAP application.

 In addition to that the following defines are changed from the default configuration: